 The client sends the RopGetPermissionsTable request to retrieve a Server object handle to a Table object.
-The client uses the as specified in [MS-OXCROPS] as specified in [MS-OXCTABL] to retrieve the current permissions on a folder.
+The client uses the RopGetPermissionsTable request as specified in [MS-OXCROPS] to retrieve the current permissions on a folder.

 The syntax of the RopGetPermissionsTable request and response buffers are specified in [MS-OXCROPS].
 This section specifies the syntax and semantics of various fields that are not fully specified in [MS-OXCROPS].